sairamdasari7/TaskManager-frontend/README.md

 # Task Manager - Frontend

-This is the frontend for the Shanture Task Manager application.
+This is the frontend for the Task Manager application.
 It provides a user interface to manage tasks, including adding new tasks, marking tasks as completed, and deleting tasks.
 The frontend is built using React.js, with Bootstrap for styling.

 # Task Manager - Backend - Git Repository URL
-https://github.com/sairamdasari7/TaskManager-backend.git
+Run backend to use all the features in the backend. https://github.com/sairamdasari7/TaskManager-backend.git

 ## Features